avcopan/autostorage/docs/source/data-model.md

 ## Automatic behavior (event listeners)

-`autostorage.events` registers SQLAlchemy listeners that run on flush, so these behaviors apply regardless of how a session is driven:
+`autostorage.events` registers SQLAlchemy listeners that run on flush, so these behaviors apply regardless of how a session is driven.
+See [Events](events.md) for the full detail, including why some of these are registered at the session level rather than per-model.

 - **Shape validation** — `GradientRow.value` must be `(3 * atom_count,)` and `HessianRow.value`
   must be `(3 * atom_count, 3 * atom_count)` for their linked geometry, or a